Naereen/web-sphinx/alaskabombeh.en.rst

 A shiny new harbor, and as "no one live there, that north in Alaska", so no problem with atomic radiations.

 The project is approved, and it even had a slogan : *"If your moutain is not at a convenient spot, just send us a postal card"*.
-As if, an atomic bomb was after all nothing more than a good old dynamite stick...
+As if, an atomic bomb was after all nothing more than a good old dynamite stick…

 But that was without including the fierce resistance of an Iñupiak [#inupiak]_ village,